deifactor/lost-purpose/frontend/src/components/About.md

 of course, it would also be possible to just use a real RNG and pick a card at random, but that isn't really fun, is it?

+## is anything transmitted to the server?

+everything is done clientside, including the shuffling and the deck storage. i can't see your queries, the names of your decks, the state of your decks, anything.

+in the future i may implement some kind of data sync so you can share the state of your decks between computers, but that will be opt-in, and the queries will never leave your computer.

 ## what's in a name?

 originally it was called 'skarot', for